jamessouth/polybar-time-bar/README.md

 There are a lot of color/gradient/CSS tools available but they don't generate lists of 100+ colors, so you would probably have to modify their code in order to use their color interpolation algorithms for this purpose.
 [This tool](https://medialab.github.io/iwanthue/) is the only one I have found that is ready to use.
 It generates long lists of hex colors and you can sort the colors by properties such as hue and chroma.
 I have gone up to 300 colors with 'hard' mode and it was pretty quick.
 Note that some settings will throw a silent error, so check the console if you think it didn't work.

 What I have done so far to generate gradient arrays is more manual but works very well:
-1. Find or generate a gradient image online
+1. Find or generate a gradient image online.
-2. Download or screenshot it
+2. Download or screenshot it.
-3. Cut, modify, and/or scale its dimensions to have a `width` equal to the number of characters you are using for this module
+3. Cut, modify, and/or scale its dimensions to have a `width` equal to the number of characters you are using for this module.
 4. Run the `getColors` program on the image to get the colors printed out in a ready-to-copy format.
 Run `getColors -h` for usage.
 The source code is in the [gradient folder](/gradient/).

+The following [ImageMagick](https://imagemagick.org/index.php) commands may be helpful:
-`magick -size 135x1 -define gradient:angle=90 gradient:#f1bb12-#1234be image.png`
+* `magick -size 135x1 -define gradient:angle=90 gradient:#f1bb12-#1234be image.png` will generate a two-color, 135x1 gradient image ready to provide to `getColors`.

-`mogrify -crop 200x20+300+748 ./image.jpg`

-`magick lge.png -resize 135x output.png`
+* `magick image.png -resize 135x output.png` will scale an image, preserving its aspect ratio.
+I used this command on a 235px gradient I created with the above command to reduce it to my time bar size (135 characters) and it generated almost the exact result I got by using [GIMP](https://www.gimp.org/) to scale.
+* `mogrify -crop 200x20+300+748 ./image.jpg` crops an image in place.
+This example moves right 300px, down 748px from the upper left corner, then cuts a 200x20 strip and overwrites the original.